justinnk/bss-simulation-study/sstl/README.md

 # sstl folder

 This folder contains the code used for evaluating sstl formulas on model and historical trajectories.
 The classes are part of a maven project `bss-sstl`, which can be opened in eclipse as such.
 In order to compile them, first install [jsstl](https://github.com/Quanticol/jsstl).
 The endproduct should be two exeutable `.jar`s: `jSSTLEval.jar` and `jSSTLEvalMulti.jar`, which can then be used in the simulations or historical data analysis.
-Additionally, the precompiled `.jar`s are available [here]().
+Additionally, the precompiled `.jar`s are available in `real_analysis` and `extended_simulation`.

 ## Instructions for Building from Source